Hbeau/tiny-docs/docs/index.md

 ## Game Knowledge

-We gather all our knowlege about the game mecanics below we dig so far
+We gather all our knowledge about the game mechanics below we dig so far
 - the overall [Game Structure](game-knowledge/game-structure.md)
 - The display of the [Meshes](game-knowledge/meshes.md)
 - The way how [Glade are saved](game-knowledge/save.md)